Download page Configure Policies.

 Configure Policy Triggers

-The policy trigger panel defines the events and objects that cause the policy to run and invoke its actions.
+The policy trigger panel defines the events and objects that cause the policy to fire and invoke its actions.

 For policy triggers that depend on health violation events, you must create the health rules before you can create a policy that uses them.
 See Health Rules and Troubleshoot Health Rule Violations.

-- Click Create Policy (+) or select a policy and click Edit (pencil button).
+- Click Create Policy (+ button) or select a policy and click Edit (pencil button).

 - Enter a name for the policy in the Name field.

-- To enable the policy, select the Enabled checkbox.
-To disable the policy, clear the Enabled checkbox.
+- To enable the policy, check the Enabled check box.
+To disable the policy, clear the Enabled check box.

-You can also enable or disable a policy by selecting it from the policy list and clicking Enable or Disable.
+You can also enable or disable a policy by selecting it in the policy list and clicking the Enable or Disable button.

-- If you clear the Execute actions in batch checkbox, the policy starts its actions immediately for every triggering event.
-If you check this checkbox, the policy starts its actions once for all the triggering events that occurred in the last minute.
+- If you clear the Execute actions in batch check box, the policy fires its actions immediately for every triggering event.
+If you check this check box, the policy fires its actions once for all the triggering events that occurred in the last minute.
 See 'Policy Actions in Batch' in Policies.

 - Select the Trigger panel if it is not already selected.

 - Check one or more types of events that should trigger the policy.
-You may need to click the arrow to display specific events within an event category.
+You may need to click the arrow to expose specific events within an event category.

-If your AppDynamics environment includes browser synthetic monitoring, other additional events display for Synthetic Availability and Synthetic Performance.
+If your AppDynamics environment includes browser synthetic monitoring, you will see additional other events for Synthetic Availability and Synthetic Performance.
 See 'Alerting and Synthetics' in Browser Synthetic Monitoring.

 You can optionally designate specific custom events to trigger the policy, using the Custom Events panel in the lower right corner.
-Click +.
+Click the + icon.

 Configure Health Rule Violation Triggers

 The Health Rule Scope panel determines the scope of the health rule violations that trigger the policy.
-If you have not created a health rule, you can create one by selecting Create Health Rule in this panel.
+If you have not created a health rule, you can create one by clicking the Create Health Rule button in this panel.

 - If you have not already done so, edit the policy to which you want to add Health Rule triggers.

-- To designate specific health rule violations to trigger the policy, click +, and then select the health rules from the embedded health rule browser.
+- To designate specific health rule violations to trigger the policy, click the + icon, and then choose the health rules from the embedded health rule browser.
 Click Create Health Rule to create a new health rule as the trigger for this policy.